Wahib-eng/raheeb.rings/README.md

 # contents

+- It is a man rings company website specilized in Yemeni Akik Rings .
-- it has five pages of html files
+- The web site has 5 HTML pages with some CSS codes.
+- The sections of the pages are Home, Team, Gallery, abut Yemeni Rings, New Collection and Contact.

-# Reach
+# Reach the page

 http://raheebrings.freevar.com/index.html

 # Author

-@Wahib-eng
+Coded by @Wahib-eng